zhang4952/Readership-map/README.md

 There are several optional configuration variables:

-* `GA_UTC_OFFSET` - the offset from UTC for the time zone that is used for the Google Analytics data, e.g. '-08:00' for PST ('-07:00' during daylight savings!)
+* `GA_TIME_ZONE` - the time zone associated with the Google Analytics data in the form of a region name (default is 'America/Los_Angeles')
 * `GA_FILTERS` - filters to be applied to the path part of URIs when querying Google Analytics (see the [documentation](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#filters))
 * `RM_QUERY_INTERVAL` - minutes between queries by the map for new data